siddhant-rajhans/Aws-CRUD/README.md

 # react-app-frontend

-Sample app created with [Create React App](https://github.com/facebookincubator/create-react-app) and used for my tutorial [Building a Serverless Web App with AWS Services](https://www.pluralsight.com/guides/front-end-javascript/building-a-serverless-web-app-on-aws-services).
+Sample app created with [Create React App](https://github.com/facebookincubator/create-react-app).

 I took this [React CRUD boilerplate](https://github.com/ariesmcrae/reactjs-crud-boilerplate) and removed all the non-essential functionality, the API mock calls, and upgrade all dependencies to their latest versions.
 All credit for the app goes to [Aries McRae](https://github.com/ariesmcrae).